Key Takeaways

 Summary of the Main Points

-- To be admissible, they need to meet three criteria: authenticity, relevance, and integrity.
+- Text messages can be used as evidence in court.
+To be admissible, they need to meet three criteria: authenticity, relevance, and integrity.

 - To prove authenticity, you need to prove that the parties in question did send actual messages.